 Green Schools Trophy

-Applications are now invited for CPRE Staffordshire’s annual Green Schools award scheme.
+CPRE Staffordshire runs an annual Green Schools award scheme.
 All Staffordshire schools are invited to showcase their conservation and environmental projects for a chance to win £50 cash and hold the CPRE Green Schools’ Trophy for a year.

 We look for inspiring projects that contribute to the protection, conservation or improvement of the local environment.
 This could be through cutting down on single-use plastics, practical conservation work, creating wildlife habitats, promoting energy-saving or waste reduction/recycling, green transport schemes or any other original idea your school may come up with.